 Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

-He knew that they were unhappy long before he understood the cause.
+He had known that they were unhappy long before he had understood the cause.

 In fact, he had blamed himself.
-I am here too often, he thought.
+I am here too often, he had thought.
 I am spending too much time with her.
-Demanding too much of her attention
+Demanding too much of her attention...

-His eyes were opened one evening, in late autumn.
+His eyes had been opened one evening, in late autumn.

-Faramir had reached for the pen just as his secretary had set it back in the inkstand, and their hands had touched, and stayed for just a moment too long; and their eyes had met, and lingered…
+Faramir had reached for the pen just as his secretary had set it back in the inkstand; their hands had touched and stayed for just a moment too long; and their eyes had met and lingered...

 “I must find Eowyn,” he said.